eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/basic-acknowledgements.md

 connected to Ditto did successfully receive a [notification](basic-changenotifications.html) which resulted from a [command](basic-signals-command.html) which Ditto received and processed.

-The "acknowledgements" concept documented on this page provides means by which messages (e.g. commands) consumed and processed by Ditto are treated with an "at least once" (or QoS 1) semantic.
+The "acknowledgements" concept documented on this page provides means by which commands and live messages consumed and processed by Ditto are treated with an "at least once" (or QoS 1) semantic.

 [Create/modify commands](protocol-specification-things-create-or-modify.html) will technically be acknowledged on the